alisaosipova/trusts/ipa-4.11.3/doc/designs/adtrust/samba-domain-controller.md

 The SMB service object needs to have:
  - POSIX attributes
- - NT attributes, including `ipaNTSecurityIdentifier`
+ - NT attributes, including `ipaNTSecurityIdentifier` and `objectSid`

-`ipaNTSecurityIdentifier` is filled in by the SID generation plugin at the object creation time for SMB service.
+Both `ipaNTSecurityIdentifier` and `objectSid` are filled in by the SID generation plugin at the object creation time for SMB service.

 `ipaNTSecurityIdentifier` attribute is a part of `ipaNTUserAttrs` object class for users and SMB services.
 IPA groups also can contain the attribute via `ipaNTGroupAttrs` object class.

-With the help of the `sidgen` plugin, ipaNTSecurityIdentifier attribute is only added when:
+With the help of the `sidgen` plugin, ipaNTSecurityIdentifier and objectSid attributes are only added when:
  - the object has POSIX attributes `uidNumber` and `gidNumber`
  - the values of those attributes are within 32-bit unsigned integer
  - the object has any of the following object classes: `ipaIDObject`, `posixAccount`, or `posixGroup`
- - the object has no `ipaNTSecurityIdentifier` attribute already.
+ - the object lacks one or both of the SID attributes.

 `sidgen` plugin will add `ipaNTUserAttrs` object class for non-group objects and `ipaNTGroupAttr` for the group object type.
 A plugin is triggered at an object